openelections/docs/contributingcodeguide.md

 You'll occasionally run into raw result files that contain incorrect data -- a candidate name misspelled, or candidate parties swapped.
 Ideally, such inaccuracies should be reported to the source agency so they can fix their data.
 Of course, to ensure accuracy in the meantime, a record of the correction should be stored a corrections.csv file so that during the Transform process the raw data can be fixed.

-This file should live at at the root of the state directory (core/openelex/us/<state>/corrections.csv) and contain four columns:
+This file should live at at the root of the state directory (``core/openelex/us/<state>/corrections.csv``) and contain four columns:

-source - standardized name of raw results file that has incorrect data.
-From Datasource. description - Description of error and change that is necessary fixed? - [true|false] transform - Name of transform that applies correction.
+* source - standardized name of raw results file that has incorrect data.
+From Datasource.
+* description - Description of error and change that is necessary
+* fixed? - [true|false]
+* transform - Name of transform that applies correction.
 Blank until transform is written.

 #### Metadata

 Metadata for offices and parties are loaded from the CSV files ``us/fixtures/office.csv`` and ``us/fixtures/party.csv``.

-As you encounter new offices or political parties in your state data, you can add them to these files.
+As you encounter new offices or political parties in your state data, you should add them to these files.

 The updated data  can be loaded into the database using the ``load_metadata.run`` task.
 For example, to load new offices, use the command:

 ```bash
 invoke load_metadata.run --collection=office